8 Self Care Apps To Use Today

 We literally live in a society where technology is everywhere and you see everyone being on their phones every day in public as well as we use our phones for pretty much anything.
-It’s literally the future guys!
-(I’m still waiting on those flying cars though).
-And with more newer versions of phones, pcs and tablets coming out, we get more released apps that suit our daily needs.
+With more newer versions of phones, pcs and tablets coming out, we get more self care apps released.

 One of those daily needs is self-care.
 We haven't really been paying much attention to ourselves because we're more focused on the inside scoop of the internet or rather, just using social media and game apps more often than the essentials.